ronaldoussoren/py2app/doc/options.rst

      - list of module or package names
      - A list of Python modules or packages to exclude even if they are detected by dependency checker.

+   * - ``--expected-missing-imports``
+     - expected_missing_imports
+     - A list of Python module/package names that are expected to be missing, or a string starting with a @-sign followed by the name of file containing this list (one name per line).

+       This is used to fine-tune error reporting.

    * - ``--matplotlib-backends``
      - matplotlib_backends